Université de l'Ontario français: Campus

 The Université de l'Ontario français is situated in downtown Toronto, near the shoreline of Lake Ontario.
 The university campus is located at 9 Lower Jarvis Street, at the base of a high-rise in the East Bayfront neighbourhood of downtown Toronto.
 The university leases 4654 m2 of space within the building.

+Programs and Academics

+The UOF offers a bachelor's of education in addition to seven other transdisciplinary bachelor's programs :